totalhack/zillion/README.md

 **Installation**
 ----------------

-> ⚠️ **Warning**: This project is in an alpha state and is rapidly changing.
+> **Warning**: This project is in an alpha state and is subject to change.
 Please test carefully for production usage and report any issues.

 ```shell
 $ pip install zillion